-This bit is used to activate the Flash Memory Erase/Write function enable procedure and an internal timer.
-It is set by the application programs and then cleared by the hardware when the internal timer times out.
+This bit is used to activate the Flash memory Erase/Write function enable procedure and an internal timer.
+It is set by the application programs and then cleared by hardware when the internal timer times out.
 The correct patterns must be written into the FD1L/FD1H, FD2L/FD2H and FD3L/FD3H register pairs respectively as soon as possible after the FWPEN bit is set high.

-FWT: Flash Memory write initiate control
+FWT: Flash memory write initiate control

-- 0: Do not initiate Flash Memory write or indicating that a Flash Memory write process has completed - 1: Initiate a Flash Memory write process
+- 0: Do not initiate Flash memory write or indicating that a Flash memory write process has completed - 1: Initiate Flash memory write process

-This bit is set by software and cleared by the hardware when the Flash Memory write process has completed.
+This bit is set by software and cleared by hardware when the Flash memory write process has completed.

-FRDEN: Flash Memory read enabled bit
+FRDEN: Flash memory read enable control

-- 0: Disable Flash Memory read - 1: Enable Flash Memory read
+- 0: Flash memory read disable - 1: Flash memory read enable

-This is the Flash Memory Read Enable bit which must be set high before any Flash Memory read operations are carried out.
-Clearing this bit to zero will inhibit Flash Memory read operations.
+This is the Flash memory Read Enable Bit which must be set high before any Flash memory read operations are carried out.
+Clearing this bit to zero will inhibit Flash memory read operations.

-FRD: Flash Memory read control bit
+FRD: Flash memory read initiate control

-- 0: Do not initiate Flash Memory read or indicating that a Flash Memory read process has completed - 1: Initiate a Flash Memory read process
+- 0: Do not initiate Flash memory read or indicating that a Flash memory read process has completed - 1: Initiate Flash memory read process

-This bit is set by software and cleared by the hardware when the Flash Memory read process has completed.
+This bit is set by software and cleared by hardware when the Flash memory read process has completed.